-K934-1 Cylinder Brackets - For use with K933-1.
-For transporting one welding gas cylinder.
+K934-1 Cylinder Brackets - For use with K933-1. for transporting either one LPG fuel cylinder or one welding gas cylinder.

 K1737-1 FOUR WHEEL ALL-TERRAIN UNDERCAR-RIAGE - For moving by hand at construction sites.
 Heavy duty puncture resistant pneumatic tires.